 3. Cancellation by you

 3.1.
-If for any reason you cancel the Event after sending us the signed Event Booking Form, we shall be entitled to retain a percentage of the contracted costs depending on when we receive your notice of cancellation as detailed below.
+If for any reason other than due to a Force Majeure Event you cancel the Event after sending us the signed Event Booking Form, we shall be entitled to retain a percentage of the contracted costs depending on when we receive your notice of cancellation as detailed below.
 Any cancellation must be sent in writing to firstname.lastname@example.org.